Pineapple upside-down Cake

 Anuradha, the author for this post, is an absolutely amazing baker and that’s because I’ve seen her experiment and create simple yet yummy desserts.
 I’m really thankful to her for sharing this one with us.
 Hopefully there will be many more to come.
 And yes, this does inspire me to try my hand at baking more often. 🙂

 Want to make the Pineapple Upside-down Cake in your kitchen?
 Read on…

 No. It is not as complicated as it sounds.
 No. It is not even one percent complicated.
 Yes.
 Your baking amateur boyfriend/husband/mom/friend can bake it too, if directed properly.
 But you wouldn’t want to do that.
 Why, you ask?
 Because there is nothing… and I mean NOTHING as satisfying as a perfectly baked cake.
 Add to that a life time of brag value.
 “Pineapple upside-down cake?
 I baked it to perfection in just 60 minutes.”

 I am here today to make sure you can bake this cake!

-First things first.
-Know how to measure ingredients while baking.
+First things first, know how to measure ingredients while baking.
 I cannot stress enough on how important it is to stick to the said measurements and be as precise as possible.
-You can find tumblers for cup/gms/ml measurements very easily in any kitchenware store.
+You can find tumblers for cup/grams/mili litre measurements very easily in any kitchenware store.
 Get one right away.
 But before you head out, bookmark this link and go back to it whenever required.
 You are welcome!

 Thirdly, keep all your ingredients handy so you don’t run around the kitchen fetching them.
 But if you enjoy running while cooking (like I do), then you may choose to skip this step altogether.